pabtomas/dotfiles/jinzo/doc/03_rule.md

 - **type**: list
 - **required**: false
 - **default**: `[]`
 - **description**: This is where you are describing the whole execution of a rule.
 It contains a list of tasks.
-A tasks is one of this 3 possibilities:
+A tasks is one of this 2 possibilities:
     - a request,
-    - a command,
-    - or a processor.
+    - or a command,
 - **example**:
 ```json
 rule: